Guillaume Hubert

-Guillaume Hubert (born 11 January 1994) is a Belgian footballer who plays for Oostende, as a goalkeeper.
+Guillaume Hubert (born 11 January 1994) is a Belgian professional footballer who plays for RWDM as a goalkeeper.

 Club career

 Hubert is a youth exponent from Standard Liège.
 On 25 October 2015, he made his Belgian Pro League debut with Standard Liège against Charleroi.
 In June 2017, he joined Club Brugge.

+On 27 June 2023, Hubert signed a three-season contract with RWDM.